 A strong password helps protect the information you keep on your accounts – from your banking details to your email to your favourite online shopping sites.
-You should have a different password for every account, but sometimes it can be hard to remember them all.
+You should have a different password for every online account – this means that if someone does manage to get your password, they won’t be able to access the rest of your online accounts.
 Read on for our tips on choosing strong password you won’t forget.

 Password vs passphrase

 A password is a word or a series of letters, numbers and symbols such as ‘yourname123!’.

 A passphrase is longer than a password and has spaces in between words such as ‘An apple a day keeps the doctor away’

 A passphrase can also have symbols, and doesn’t need to be proper sentence.
 The main difference is that a passphrase is much longer and has spaces in between words.

 So, why use a passphrase in place of a regular password?

 - Passphrases are easier to remember than random symbols and letters

 - Passwords can be easier to guess or crack by both human and robots

 - Passphrases are much harder to crack than passwords